Oyase-shinobi/Cairo-smart-contract/CounterDapp/README.md

+# Starknet Counter Project

+This project demonstrates a simple counter smart contract deployed on the Starknet Sepolia testnet.
+The application allows users to increment and fetch the count stored in the contract via a frontend built with React and a backend for managing contract deployment and interaction using `sncast`.

+## Overview

+The project consists of:
+1. **Frontend**: A React app that interacts with the Starknet smart contract to display and set a count.
+2. **Backend**: Instructions for deploying an account, declaring a contract, and managing contract state using the Starknet `sncast` tool.

+## Prerequisites

+- Node.js and npm installed
+- Starknet `sncast` CLI installed
+- Access to the Starknet Sepolia testnet

+# Creating an account

+sncast --url https://free-rpc.nethermind.io/sepolia-juno/ account create --name ibukun  --add-profile ibukun

+cd ~
+cd .starknet_accounts ls -a -1

+fund the account address you gaet above

 # Deploying an account

-sncast --url https://free-rpc.nethermind.io/sepolia-juno/ account create --name ibukun  --add-profile ibukun

-ibukun@Ibukun:~$ cd .starknet_accounts ls -a -1

-fund the account

 sncast --url https://free-rpc.nethermind.io/sepolia-juno/ account deploy --name ibukun --fee-token eth --max-fee 9999999999999